hananurrehman/appiumpractice/README.md

 This project demonstrates my learning of Native Android App Automation with Appium and WebdriverIO.

 The goal here is exploring the possibilities....because this combination of frameworks lacks adequate documentation.
+(Note: If you notice I have .ts and .js files alongside each other, that's because I tried to migrate the project from js to ts but it turned out to be a bit complicated.)

 ## Global Setup for Appium